Spenc3rB/uthp-tests/README.md

 ### 1. Set up the physcial testing space

-1. Start by plugging in the two battery chargers.
-Turn on both red safety switches on both the Cascadia and the Brake Board.
+Start by turning on the two battery chargers, then turn on both red safety switches on both the Cascadia and the Brake Board.
-2. After turning on the Cascadia switch on the back side, key on.
-The brake board serves a J1708 network, and the Cascadia provides J1939.
-3. Plug in the blue DSUB-15 from the brake board to the UTHP.
-4. Plug in the green Deutsch 9-pin connector to the black Deutsch-9 pin conector on the UTHP.
-5. Now the testbench is ready to go!
-You should have 3 UTHPs connected:
-    - UTHP 1 (Cascadia)
-    - UTHP 2 (Brake Board)
-    - UTHP 3 (Laptop)

-### 2. To SSH into the pre-production UTHPs
+### 2. SSH into the "pre-production" UTHPs

 ```bash
 ssh uthp@192.168.7.2